kyclark/bioinformatics_primer/parallel/README.md

 Then use a program like `top` or `htop` on your system to watch how the CPUs are being used!

+Later we'll look at writing a pipeline in Python that writes a jobs file and executes it with `parallel` similar to `run_names.sh`.

 ## Summary

+I tend to use `parallel` in somewhere most of my pipelines, even if they will run on an HPC.
+(On the Stampede2 cluster at TACC, the machines on the default queue have 68 cores!)
+So, rather than write a Python program that will process all the files in a directory, I will tend to write it so that it handles just one file.
+Then I'll write a shell script to find all the input files and write a jobs file where each file is handled individually by the Python program.
+If `parallel` is available, then I'll have it execute the jobs using some given number of cores (like `n-2` where `n` is the total number of cores); otherwise I can always just run the commands as a `bash` batch file.

 To paraphrase Dr. Ian Malcolm, just because you *can* parallelize jobs doesn't mean you always *should* do so.
 As stated before, jobs that use loads of memory like BLAST probably should not be unless more than one copy of the database can fit into memory.
 Jobs that are mostly I/O (input/output) are good candidates for use with `parallel`.